-This notice reflects our good faith understanding of the law and our data practices as of the date posted (set forth above), but the CCPA’s implementing regulations are not yet final and there remain differing interpretations of the law.
+This notice reflects our good faith understanding of the law and our data practices as of the date posted (set forth above).
 Accordingly, we may from time-to-time update information in this and other notices regarding our data practices and your rights, modify our methods for responding to your requests, and/or supplement our response to your requests, as we continue to develop our compliance program to reflect the evolution of the law and our understanding of how it relates to our data practices.

-This Notice covers the collection, use, disclosure, and sale of California Consumers’ “Personal Information” (“PI”) as defined by the CCPA, except to the extent such PI is exempt from the notice obligations of the CCPA.
+This Notice covers the Collection, use, disclosure, and Sale of California Consumers’ “Personal Information” (“PI”) as defined by the CCPA, except to the extent such PI is exempt from the notice obligations of the CCPA.
 This Notice also covers rights California Consumers have under the CCPA, as well as other notices to Californians required by other laws.
-The description of our data practices in this Notice, as required by the CCPA, covers only calendar year 2019 and will be updated annually.
-Our practices in calendar year 2020 may change, however, if materially different such that we think a Consumer would reasonably expect notice we will provide notice in connection with the applicable collection and use, which may include reference to other applicable privacy policies and notices.
+The description of our data practices in this Notice, as required by the CCPA, covers only calendar year 2020 and will be updated annually.
+Our practices in calendar year 2021 may change.
+However, if materially different such that we think a Consumer would reasonably expect notice we will provide notice in connection with the applicable collection and use, which may be by reference to other applicable privacy policies and notices.

 Terms defined in the CCPA that are used in this Notice shall have the same meaning as in the CCPA.

 You can click on the following blue links to navigate to the different sections in this Notice.

 As required by the CCPA, this Section 1 describes our PI practices for the calendar year 2020.
 This California Privacy Notice will be updated annually.
 For more current details of our PI practices see our general privacy policies (ASICS | Onitsuka Tiger | OneASICS | Runkeeper | ASICS Studio) and any other notices that may be provided at the point of data collection.